FrancisLabine/OOP-Example-1/README.md

 ### Strategies
 - **ISellingStrategy**: Interface for implementing different selling strategies (e.g., **BulkStrategy**, **RandomStrategy**).
 - Promotes open/closed principle by allowing warehouses to behave differently based on strategy.

+### Architectural Patterns
+- **Layered Architecture**: The system is organized into layers (e.g., data layer, business logic layer) to separate concerns.
+- **Event-Driven Architecture**: Buildings can react to events in the system, allowing for dynamic interactions.
+- **MVVM (Model-View-ViewModel)**: The simulation can be extended to use MVVM for UI interactions, separating the view logic from the business logic.

 ### Documentation
  All UML diagrams and architecture decisions are in the [Doc](https://github.com/FrancisLabine/OOP-Example-1/tree/main/Doc) folder.